Code-Institute-Submissions/milestone-project-113/README.md

    - Display the price per night as the marker for each hotel.
 This information can be obtained by conducting a hotel prices search using the Google Hotel Prices API.

-5. Add Attraction Entry Prices to info windows.
+5. Add Attraction Entry Prices to Info Windows.

    - Amend the attraction info windows to include the attraction's entry price.
 This information can be obtained by conducting a place details search using the Sygic Travel API.

-6. Add Restaurant Price Levels to info windows.
+6. Add Restaurant Price Levels to Info Windows.

    - Amend the restaurant info windows to include the restaurant's price level.
 This information can be obtained by amending the place details search.